hashicorp/terraform-provider-google/website/docs/r/compute_subnetwork.html.markdown

 * `gateway_address` -
   The gateway address for default routes to reach destination addresses outside this subnetwork.

-* `fingerprint` -
-  Fingerprint of this resource.
-This field is used internally during updates of this resource.
 * `self_link` - The URI of the created resource.